Research Co-op Program

 The Institute offers a competitive Doctoral Program in Network Science as well as a Minor in Network Science.
 After your co-op at the Institute, you could choose to take one of the undergraduate courses for the Minor in network science or even choose to apply to our graduate program.
 We will be very happy to contribute to your scientific advancement and to also discuss possible future research collaborations.

-Participants in the NetSI Research Co-Ops program are expected to work 35-40 hours/week for a period of four to six months, to be agreed with the candidate before the start of the program.
+Participants in the NetSI Research Co-Ops program are expected to work 35 hours/week for a period of four to six months, to be agreed with the candidate before the start of the program.
 Occasionally, on a case-by-case basis, eight months could also be a possibility.
-The Education, Outreach, and Diversity Coordinator of NetSI will be your mentor for the duration of the program, to oversee your overall progress.
-Once matched with a research project and/ or a research lab, you will be matched with a research mentor for the duration of your stay in the particular lab, as well as a peer mentor, who will be one of our doctoral students.
+The Education, Outreach, and Diversity Coordinator of NetSI will be your supervisor for the duration of the program, to oversee your overall progress.
+Once matched with a research project and/ or a research lab, you will be matched with a research mentor for the duration of your stay in the particular lab.

-Trainees will attend an orientation workshop at the beginning of their co-op training, to learn about basic concepts of network science, working at the Institute, research ethics and program expectations.
+Trainees will attend an orientation session at the beginning of their co-op training, to learn about basic concepts of network science, research lifecycle, research ethics, working at the Institute and program expectations.
 At least once per month you will be required to attend one of the additional academic activities open to you at the Institute.
 Depending on your research and career interests we will choose which of these activities are best suited for you and we will make a personalized plan with you at the beginning of your assignment.
 Some of these activities you will be able to attend individually and some of them you will need to attend as a cohort.

 Program Deliverables

-You will have to write a one page summary of each of the educational activities and by the end of the program you will have created a portfolio of these summaries and of possible additional materials and resources you will have acquired by then.
+You will have to write a two paragraph summary of each of the educational activities and by the end of the program you will have created a portfolio of these summaries and of possible additional materials and resources you will have acquired by then.

 Related to your research work, you will have the following responsibilities:

-Complete particular research tasks relevant to your research project
+- Complete particular research tasks relevant to your research project.
+Your research mentor(s) will be leading these tasks.

-Showcase your results at the end of the program.
-To this end you will need to create:
+- Showcase your results at the end of the program.
+To this end you will need to create: a.
+A poster presentation, b.
+A 15-min long oral presentation

 Depending on the nature and tasks of your research project we may assign to you some additional tasks to help you build research related skills that will be useful to your future career.
 Such tasks will include working on literature reviews, developing synopses of research manuscripts, contributing to research proposals, etc.